 Friends and family, universities, and outside election observers were the only groups that were more trusted than mistrusted in the survey.
 46 percent trust their friends and family, 45 percent trust university sources of information, and 33 percent trust outside election observers.
-Note that 45 percent of respondents did not respond with either trust or distrust to outside election observers, perhaps indicating that people are generally unfamiliar with these observers or that the universities than independents and much more trusting than registered Republicans.
-Republicans, on the other hand are more trusting of clergy and religious leaders than either independents or registered question was poorly understood.
+Note that 45 percent of respondents did not respond with either trust or distrust to outside election observers, perhaps indicating that people are generally unfamiliar with these observers or that the question was poorly understood.